 Now, there will be times where it is completely necessary to literally step away from the environment you are in to find a quiet place where you can be alone to talk to God.
 Sometimes you will need to cry, laugh, praise, or have a longer talk with God that requires you to find a solitary place.
 Even Jesus did this.

-Don't know what to say to God when you pray?
-Be sure to read: How to Pray - According to the Bible.
+Need more resources or don’t know what to say to God when you pray?
+Be sure to check out:

 When time permits and you want to do a deeper dive into the word of God, bible study is an awesome way to spend time with God.